Eir (telecommunications): Businesses

-Eir Mobile
+Mobile

-As part of their mobile strategy, Eir launched eMobile, a complementary service to the now discontinued Meteor division (mainly used by residential wireless customers).
-Eir Mobile is a former pseudo-mobile virtual network operator (MVNO) which uses the now discontinued Meteor branded network for its services to residential and business customers, to complement the residential and business mobile services offered by Meteor.
-In September 2017, Meteor Mobile was merged into the Eir Mobile operation by its parent, Eir.
-The company said in a statement "By focusing on a single mobile brand and reducing the duplication of supporting two brands, we can offer better value and increased innovation."
-As of September 2017, Eir Mobile has 96% 4G coverage, as well as 99% 3G population coverage.
-Eir also use 4G+, available in many cities and urban areas, to increase data speeds and capacity.
-Eir Mobile also utilises Wifi calling to allow customers to call and text over a Wi-Fi connection when mobile coverage is limited.
+Eir operates a full service mobile telephone network across Ireland providing full 5G connectivity as well as 4G, 3G and 2G services.

+Eircom purchased Ireland's 3rd mobile network, Meteor in 2005 initially operating it as a separate brand, with a secondary brand eMobile used to complement Eircom landline products.

+The Meteor brand was subsequently dropped, and the mobile network became a core part of the main Eir brand.

 Eir Business Ireland

 Eir Business Ireland is the corporate and SME operations in the Ireland.
 Eir Business sponsored Irish sporting events including the "Dubai Duty Free Irish Open" in the K Club.
-It secured business contracts with Druids Glen a Golf Resort in Co.
-Wicklow.
+It secured business contracts with Druids Glen a Golf Resort in County Wicklow.
 Customers include University College Dublin (UCD), Ordnance Survey Ireland and Dublin City Council.

 Eir Business NI

 Eir Business NI is the name of the company's operations in Northern Ireland.
 With the division based in Belfast, Eir own and operate a fibre-optic network ring around Belfast and Northern Ireland, linking into the national Eir Network in the rest of Ireland.
 Eir Business NI have won significant contracts thus far, the largest being the €70m "Network NI" contract for the Northern Ireland Civil Service, with other significant contracts as operator of choice for Northern Ireland Schools and Libraries, NIE, Viridian, Wright Group, Chain Reaction Cycles and many more large enterprise brands.
 The company in Northern Ireland provides services to local government and SME sectors.